Flu Shot or Nasal Spray?

 - Adults and children with diseases of the lungs (like asthma), heart, kidneys, liver, blood, or metabolism (like diabetes)

-- Adults and children with immune systems suppressed by illness or its treatment
+- Adults and children with weakened immune systems

 - People who live in nursing homes or care facilities